 - Children with medical conditions and sibling groups of all ages are also eligible.

-- Timeframe: 18-24 months.
+- Timeframe: 2-3+ years.
 Timeframe is from registered dossier to completion.
 Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

 Age of Parents

 Married couples and single women between the ages of 30 and 50 years old may adopt from Burundi.
 Both parents must be younger than 50 years of age.

 Couples married at least five years are welcome to adopt.